mattkrick/cashay/README.md

 ### Creating the client schema

-Cashay sends a subset of the introspection query to the client.
-Creating it is easy because cashay gives you the script.
+Cashay requires a portion of GraphQL schema to reside on the client.
+The schema is extracted by executing a subset of the introspection query.
-`cashay-schema`
+Included are two convenient mechanisms for extracting this schema:

+1. `cashay-schema` – a command-line utility
+2. `cashay-loader` – a webpack loader

+#### cashay-schema

-The script takes an `input` and an `output`:
-- `input`: The relative path to your server schema.
-Alternatively, you can pass in the url to a GraphQL endpoint
-- `output`: The relative path to your output file.
+The script takes an `input` and an `output`: - `input`: The relative path to your server schema.
+Alternatively, you can pass in the url to a GraphQL endpoint - `output`: The relative path to your output file.
 Defaults to `./clientSchema.json`

-Options:
-- `--production`: Removes whitespaces from the generated `clientSchema.json`
-- `--oncomplete`: A relative path to a callback to run after generation is complete.
-This is useful if you need to drain a DB connection pool:
+Options: - `--production`: Removes whitespaces from the generated `clientSchema.json` - `--oncomplete`: A relative path to a callback to run after generation is complete.
+This is useful if you need to drain a DB connection
+pool:

 ```js
 // drainPool.js